 Kimchi Jjigae (Kimchi Stew)

-Kimchi jjigae or Korean kimchi stew is incredibly rich, savory, and comforting.
-This iconic kimchi tofu stew is incredibly hearty and made with pork belly, kimchi, shiitake mushrooms, anchovy broth, and tofu.
-This Korean stew is the go-to recipe we make when we want something warm and satisfying on a cold day.
+Kimchi jjigae or Korean kimchi stew is spicy, savory, and deeply comforting.
+This stew is made with thick, juicy cuts of pork belly, kimchi, shiitake mushrooms, anchovy broth, and tofu.
+The best part about this recipe is that it takes less than 30 minutes to make.

 What is Kimchi Jjigae?